3D PRINTING DOCTOR WHO

 I'd recommend printing most body parts out of a minimum 80/20% mix of regular ABS-like resin and flexible resin, but the mandibles, sphere top, and tablets should be printed out of at least a 50/50% mixture.
 At 100% flexible, the mandibles can actually be wiggled and moved around and shouldn't break unless you're extremely rough with them.

-Additional Parts & Supplies: This figure requires at least one 1.5mm wide brass rod to be trimmed to length for the shoulder, pincer, and leg joint pivots.
+This figure requires at least one 1.5mm wide brass rod to be trimmed to length for the shoulder and leg joint pivots and one 1mm wide brass rod for the pincers.
 These craft rods can be found online or in most craft stores that have a model airplane section.
-Alternatively you can use a thin wire coat hanger, but you may need to widen some of the holes prior to final curing with a small hand drill.
+Alternatively you can use a thin wire coat hanger for the 1.5mm rod, but you may need to widen some of the holes prior to final curing with a small hand drill.

-Paint Instructions: The Mutt is primarily a bluish grey with a semi-gloss sheen, but appears slightly different depending on the lighting.
-The inside "lip" area of the lower jaw is red, and you can see traces of red on the mandibles, parts of the face, and the pincers.
+The Mutt is primarily a bluish grey with a semi-gloss sheen, but appears slightly different depending on the lighting.
+The inside "lip" area of the lower jaw is dark red, and you can see traces of red on the mandibles, parts of the face, and the pincers.
 The eyes are an orangish-ivory, with large black pupils.
+While harder to see, the spine ridges along the back appear to be a slightly lighter greyish brown on some mutants and glossy black on others (this may be because the paint flaked off during location filming and had to be hastily replaced.)

 The message sphere is a satin black or charcoal.
 The interior of the sphere is yellow (or perhaps just unpainted fiberglass) while the lifting arm is golden/bronze.